manorrock/calico/README.md

 Replace VERSION with the version of Manorrock Calico you want to run.

+For a list of versions see [Docker Hub](https://hub.docker.com/r/manorrock/calico/tags)

 > _Note_ in the command line above we have mapped the `/root/.manorrock/calico`
 > directory to point to the current directory so we can persist outside of the
 > Docker container.